theMiddleBlue/modsecurity-to-elasticsearch/README.md

 ```

 ### Contributors
-probably your python skill are better then mine, so all contributions are appreciated :)
+probably your python skills are better then mine, so all contributions are appreciated :)